ncatlab/nlab-content/pages/1467.md

 =--

 Contrary to possible appearance, the equivalence of this with definition \ref{hb} does not require the axiom of choice; see [this MO question](http://mathoverflow.net/questions/42186/does-compact-iff-projections-are-closed-require-some-form-of-choice/42196) and answers, as well as [this page](/toddtrimble/published/Characterizations+of+compactness).
 See also the page [[compactness and stable closure]] (under construction).
 This equivalence is also true for [[locales]], by way of proper maps; see below.

+Moreover, this characterization of compact spaces may be used to give an attractive proof of the [[Tychonoff theorem]], due to Clementino and Tholen.
+See [here](https://ncatlab.org/nlab/show/closed-projection%20characterization%20of%20compactness) for details.

 Closely related to the previous definition, a [[logic]]al characterisation of compactness is used in [[Abstract Stone Duality]]: